matr1xp/qantas-code-challenge/README.md

 ```
 node
-npm
+npm or yarn
+git
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+To get this running in your development environment:

 1. Clone the project on your local machine.